whuang214/ReactChat/README.md

 There are no other scheduled checkpoints for your project.

 #### Turning in Your Project (Due Monday, April 29, 11:59 pm)
+**Although the assignment is due at 11:59 pm, you must be prepared to demo your website in class that day.**

 Submit a second PR on the final project repo to turn in your app and code.
 Again, only one pull request per team.

 Deploy your app, in the form of a webpage, to Glitch/Heroku/Digital Ocean or some other service; it is critical that the application functions correctly wherever you post it.